Facial Swelling is a common presentation

 discontinued.
 After three cycles of antibiotic therapy, root canal therapy was performed which ended the problem.

 This was Cindy's side view.
-She absolutely was miserable until we performed root canal therapy.
+She was absolutely miserable until we performed root canal therapy.

 Isabelle suffered from a facial traumatic injury.
 She was attacked by a large dog in the local dog park.